 Okay, let's talk numbers.
 The type of HVAC system you choose is one of the biggest factors in your total cost.
 Each system has its own price range and benefits, so understanding the basics will help you figure out what works best for your home and your budget.
 From traditional central air to more modern, flexible options, here’s a breakdown of what you can expect to invest.

-The Cost of Central Air and Heating
+What to Expect for Central Air and Heating Costs

 Central air is what most of us think of when we picture a home HVAC system.
 It uses a network of ducts to distribute cool or warm air throughout your house.
 For a new central air conditioning system, you’re typically looking at a price range of $3,000 to $15,000.
 This includes the unit and installation.
 The final price tag depends on the size of your home, the efficiency rating of the unit you choose, and how complex the installation is.
 If you already have ductwork in good shape, your cost will be on the lower end of that spectrum.